AmpliconSuite/AmpliconArchitect/README.md

 ### Recent updates:

+### April 2025 update
+- `1.5.r1` adds the following
+  - Bugfix to use of `--pair_support_min` arg
+  - Bugfix to edge case crash when computed CN seg segments at position 0 of a chromosome
+  - Logging improvements

 ### December 2024 update
 - `1.5.r0` adds the following features:
   - Caching of discordant read pairs during SV identification to reduce lookups on bam file.
 This gives a speedup of about 2x on average, but likely better returns on samples with incredibly large numbers of SVs.